Home Rangers

 When the main sewer line may need attention

-If the same main-line clog keeps returning, roots, pipe damage, or a belly may be involved.
+If the same clog keeps returning, roots, pipe damage, or a belly may be involved.

 Multiple slow drains

-Several fixtures draining slowly at once can point beyond a single sink, tub, or toilet trap.
+Several fixtures draining slowly at once can point to the main sewer line.

 Tree root intrusion